Tensors, Differential Geometry and Statistical Shading Analysis: The Generic Surfaces Underlying an Image Patch

-\begin{proposition} Following the algorithm described above (and summarized in Algorithm 1) yields coefficients $\{\D^j \bm{N}\}_{1}^{m}$ defining a multivariate Taylor polynomial $\bar{\bm{N}}(x, y)$ that is generic according to \cite{Freeman:1996jc}, matches exactly the image Taylor approximation $\bar{I}(x, y)$, and is unit length (up to error $O(h^m)$). \end{proposition}
+\begin{proposition} Following the algorithm described above (and summarized in Algorithm 1) yields coefficients\\ $\{\D^j \n\}_{j = 1}^{k}$ defining a multivariate Taylor polynomial $\bar{\n}(x, y)$ that is generic according to \cite{Freeman:1996jc}, matches exactly the image Taylor approximation $\bar{I}(x, y)$, and is unit length (up to a Taylor approximation error of order $k$). \end{proposition}

 See the Appendix for precise details regarding the unit length error.
+Below in Algorithm \ref{algo}, we summarize the above section in pseudocode.